-I thought if he got and warm, he produce some milk.
+I thought if he got and warm, he might produce milk.

 MOTHER] a she...
-How times do I have to tell you, shes can give milk?
-And then there was a hungry girl who wore a red cape.
+How many times do I to tell you, only shes can give And then there was a hungry girl who always a red cape.
 [LITTLE RED RIDING I wish... not for me, It's for my in the woods.
-A loaf of bread, To bring my old hungry in the woods...
+A loaf of bread, To my poor old hungry in the woods...
 Just a of bread, please...
-Cinderella, if you can up these lentils, and your chores in time, you may go to the ball with us.
-Come ladies...
+Cinderella, if you can pick up lentils, and finish your in time, then you may go to the ball us. along ladies...

 Yes, Mother. luck.
 Come, birds, Down from the And the leaves, fields, Out of and ponds...
 Now, squeeze, pal...
 Ahhhhhhhhhh...
 Quick, birds, Flick the ashes. and peck, but swiftly, Sift the ashes, the pot...
 [JACK'S Now to me well, son.
-Milky-White must be to market.
-But, mother, no- he's the best cow in the [JACK'S She has dry for weeks now, with no or money, we've got no but to sell her. at her.
+Milky-White be taken to market.
+But, mother, no- he's the best cow in the [JACK'S She has been dry for now, with no or money, we've got no choice but to her. at her.

 MOTHER] at her...
 There are on her dugs.
-There are in her eyes. a lump on her rump Big enough to be a [JACK'S no time to sit and dither, While her wither with her- And no one a cow for a friend!
-Sometimes I wonder what's goin' on in that of yours.
-[LITTLE RED RIDING the woods, It's to go, I to leave, I to go.
-Into the time, and so I begin my journey.
-Into the And the trees To I am ma'am, Into the To house- Into the To house- [BAKER'S Now you're certain of way?
+There are in her eyes.
+There's a lump on her Big to be a hump- [JACK'S no time to sit and dither, While her wither with her- And no one a cow for a friend!
+Sometimes I wonder what's goin' on in head of yours.
+[LITTLE RED HOOD] the woods, It's to go, I to leave, I to go. the woods- time, and so I must my journey. the woods And the trees To I am ma'am, Into the To Grandmother's Into the To house- WIFE] Now you're of your way?
 [LITTLE RED HOOD] The way is clear, The is good, I no fear, Nor no one should.
-The are just trees, The are just wood.
-I sort of to ask it, But do you a basket?
+The woods are trees, The trees are wood.
+I of hate to ask it, But do you a basket?

-WIFE] Yes, we do.
-I suppose you're planning on buying any of these- [BAKER'S Oh, shhhhh...
+[BAKER'S Yes, we do.
+I don't suppose you're on buying any of these- [BAKER'S Oh, shhhhh...
 Now, stray and be late, alright?

-You might save some of sweets for Granny?
-Oh my- WIFE] Just, it... a thief!
-[LITTLE RED HOOD] the woods And the dell, The is straight, I it well. the woods, And who can What's waiting on the the woods To some bread To who Is in bed. can tell What ahead.
-For all I know, She's dead.
+You save some of those sweets for Granny?
+Oh my- [BAKER'S Just, it... a thief!
+[LITTLE RED RIDING the woods And the dell, The is straight, I it well. the woods, And who can waiting on the journey?
+Into the To bring some To who Is in bed. can tell What ahead.
+For all I know, already dead.
 But the woods, the woods, Into the To house And home dark.
 Cinderella!
 Get up here!

 Fly, birds, to the sky... waiting!
 Back to the And the And the And up and do my hair, Cinderella!
 Are you wearing that?
-Here, I a little tear, Cinderella.
-Can't you it with a hat?
+Here, I found a tear, Cinderella. you hide it with a hat?
 You beautiful.
 I know.
 She me.
 No she didn't.
-Mother be good, said be nice, That was their advice.
+Mother be good, Father be nice, was always their advice.
 So be nice, Cinderella, Good, Cinderella, Nice good nice- Tighter!

-What's the of being good If everyone is Always you behind? mind, Cinderella, Kind good nice kind good nice- OW- Not tight!
+What's the good of being If is blind Always you behind? mind, Cinderella, Kind good nice kind good nice- OW- Not tight!
 Clod!
-Who that be?
-WIFE] We've sold our last of bread!
+Who might be?
+[BAKER'S sold our last loaf of bread!

 I want your bread...